21 NCAC 36 .0225 COMPONENTS OF NURSING PRACTICE FOR THE LICENSED PRACTICAL NURSE

 (3) identification of nursing interventions and goals for review by the registered nurse.

-(1) Nursing activities and responsibilities which may be assigned to the licensed practical nurse include:
+(1) Nursing activities and responsibilities that may be assigned to the licensed practical nurse shall include:

 (A) procuring resources;